Major SEO Ecommerce Category Page Mistakes to Avoid

 Mistake 1: Combining unrelated categories

 Large retail brands often combine website product categories in an effort to simplify user experience.
-But merging unrelated categories could hurt your search engine optimization efforts as well as user experience and, ultimately, your conversion rates.
+But merging unrelated categories could hurt your search engine optimization efforts, user experience, and your website conversion optimization performance.

 Example: Many large brands, like The Home Depot, combine two high-level category pages: Bedding & Bath.
 While there may be benefits to grouping those categories, it’s important to consider the following consequences: